About me

 I've talked at length about this particular instance purely because it's the one that I myself am actively involved in.
 But there are similar things happening around the country, and it has to stop.
 The stage adaptation of Vulnerable Voices was on in Bristol in May, generating this wonderful review.
 For this project, we intended to find some actors with disabilities to play the service-users, and I'm glad to say we found some amazing ones.
 But finding them was such a struggle.
 Bristol has a disability theatre company called Misfits (not the most empowering name, is it?)
 We contacted this company, and truthfully I felt that they were actively obstructive in helping us find local disabled talent.
 They were discouraging and negative in the way they interacted with us.
 They consistently kept us waiting a very long time to hear back from them.
 We weren't allowed to be introduced to any of their performers.
 They said they'd pass on our casting call to certain people, but I have no evidence that they did, or that they were at all positive in the way that they put this across (sometimes, particularly in the case of learning difficulties, people need a bit of encouragement to put themselves forward for things).
 And unfortunately, the same was true for disability acting agencies we contacted.
 We did in the end find some extremely talented actors with disabilities to be in our show, who did an amazing job and whom we really hope to work with again in the future - but all of them were found either through personal recommendations or through social media.
 No one who was supposed to be in the position of helping disabled actors find work was remotely helpful to us in this.
 We talk so much about the importance of representation (and it is bloody important) - but maybe the reason there isn't enough of it is that when someone is actually looking to do some, they get treated like this?

 Back in January, I wrote an incredibly personal blog about the problems I have with saying that LGBTQ+ actors should play LGBTQ+ parts.
-In this blog, I touched on my annoyance that a lot of the people making this argument are the very people who oppressed LGBTQ+ actors in the future, who are now leaping on the bandwagon.
+In this blog, I touched on my annoyance that a lot of the people making this argument are the very people who oppressed LGBTQ+ actors in the past, who are now leaping on the bandwagon.
 I think the same is largely true for disability portrayals.
 Yes, there are a few more disabled celebrities now than there used to be - but it's just the same people popping up over and over again, and that doesn't solve a general trend within society.
 The most incredible example I've come across of the cynicism involved in disability casting is when a photo was taken of the set of Doctor Who, which featured a ramp on the entrance to the TARDIS.
 Someone in a Doctor Who Facebook page I was in said, 'Ooh, does this mean Ruth Madeley is joining the cast?'
 And a few months later, it was revealed that yes, she is.
 The fact that not only did the appearance of an accessibility ramp immediately make someone guess at a specific wheelchair user joining, but that actually that person was correct in their prediction, speaks volumes to me.
 I have no issue with Ruth Madeley.
 I actually like her as an actress, I've seen her in a few things and I always enjoy her performances.
 But why is it automatically assumed that a wheelchair-user in a popular TV programme in the UK will be played by her?
 And why do those assumptions turn out to be correct, like in this case?
 Is that what groups like Disabled People Against Cuts are campaigning for - one single individual with a disability to get more and more work, without any increase in the opportunities for other individuals with the same kinds of things?
 I don't think so.

 I'm so happy for anyone who's achieved something special in their life, especially if they've really struggled to get there as a lot of disabled people have.
 But having a few disabled people turning up in everything and getting a hell of a lot of promotion does not make life any better for the overwhelming majority of disabled people.
 In fact, I think there's an argument it actually makes it more difficult, as it suggests to the public that we're improving, and we're not.
 We are not improving.
 The lives of ordinary disabled people in places like Abergavenny are far worse than they were even five years ago.
 We can do better than this, and we should.